 Slate is one of the most durable roofing materials.
 If properly maintained, slate roofs can last up to 200 years.
 However, if customers find they need to replace them, the cost can be quite significant.
 Depending on the size and complexity of the job customers may spend between $17,000 and $120,000.

-The average cost of home improvement projects can be quite expensive.
-In order to make financing easy on your customers, consider home improvement financing for contractors from AmeriFirst Finance.
-We can get your customers approved in the middle of your sales call, relieving the stress of payment, making it much easier for them to sign.
+The average home renovation cost can be quite expensive.
+In order to make financing easy, consider home improvement financing from AmeriFirst Finance.
+We can get you approved fast, relieving stress, and making it much easier for you to apply.

-To find out more about how you can provide fast, affordable financing to your customers, check out all the programs available from AmeriFirst Finance.
+To find out more about how you can apply for fast and affordable financing, check out all the programs available from AmeriFirst Finance.